palaimon/ipyannotator/README.md

 ### Run ipyannotator tests

-The notebooks contains the development dependencies: [pytest](https://docs.pytest.org/en/7.1.x/) and [ipytest](https://github.com/chmp/ipytest).
 The tests can be executed using `nbdev_test_nbs` on the terminal.

+Ipyannotator notebooks contains the development dependencies: [pytest](https://docs.pytest.org/en/7.1.x/) and [ipytest](https://github.com/chmp/ipytest).
+Make sure this dependencies are installed to run the tests.

 ### Run ipyannotator as stand-alone web app using voila